-The DCMP supports students in developing problem-solving skills, a growth mindset, self-regulation, and the tenacity, persistence, and perseverance necessary for success in mathematics and statistics.
+The DCMP supports students in developing problem-solving skills, a growth mindset, self-regulation, and the tenacity, persistence, and perseverance necessary for success in mathematics and statistics (Samuel & Warner, 2021; Skinner et al., 2020).

 - The curricular materials regularly present tasks that require students to find or develop a solution strategy or that allow for multiple strategies and solution methods.
 Students develop their mathematical and statistical thinking by applying previously learned concepts to solve nonroutine and unfamiliar problems. - 2.
 The curricular materials develop students' self-efficacy by scaffolding lessons and increasing the level of challenge over time. - 3.
 The curricular materials include instruction and information about the role of struggle in learning, and provide opportunities for students to engage in effective effort.
-To support effective effort, the curricular materials provide intentional opportunities to monitor, evaluate, and reflect on their own learning process.
+To support effective effort, the curricular materials provide intentional opportunities to monitor, evaluate, and reflect on students' own learning process.